 Three ECC Decisions were adopted following WRC-03 to allow for the free circulation of aircraft Earth stations and ESVs.
 ECC/DEC/05(09) and ECC/DEC/05(10) were adopted for C- and Ku-band ESVs while ECC/DEC/05(11) was adopted for Ku-band aircraft Earth stations (AESs).

 All three ECC Decisions adopted technical, operational and regulatory requirements that ensured that the ESVs and AESs had the same interference characteristics as a typical uncoordinated FSS Earth station.
 Since the adoption of these ECC Decisions, hundreds of ESVs and AESs have operated successfully in European waters and airspace.
-Given the success of the previous ECC Decisions, ititshould be possible to adopt and apply similar conditions to the terminals operating on mobile platforms in the Ka-bandApplicability of Previous Frameworks to ESOMPs in Ka-band
+Taking into account the success of the previous ECC Decisions, ititshouldand developing any technical requirement needed to prevent the risk of harmful interference, similar conditions could be adopted and applied to the terminals operating on mobile platforms in the parts of the Ka-band identified for uncoordinated FSS operations

+Applicability of Previous Frameworks to ESOMPs in Ka-band

 Unlike in Ka-band, only GSO systems can operate in C- und Ku-band.
 As a result, the same regulatory approach can only be applied within limits to ESOMPs in Ka-band.